regolith-linux/regolith-linux.github.io/index.md

 <a href="/assets/screenshot-nord.png"><img class="screenshot" alt="Nord" src="/assets/screenshot-nord.png"/></a>

 Regolith is built to be customized.
 Color, font, and theme information is defined in a single location: Xresources.
 Change a color definition in one file, and have it be updated across all of your programs.
-Here is Regolith with a user-contributed [Nord color scheme](https://github.com/arcticicestudio/nord) and the [Nordic GTK theme](https://github.com/EliverLara/Nordic).
+Pictured here is Regolith with a user-contributed [Nord color scheme](https://github.com/arcticicestudio/nord) and the [Nordic GTK theme](https://github.com/EliverLara/Nordic).

 ## How to Get Regolith Linux